e280/authlocal/readme.md

       })
     </script>
     ```
-    - Customize that second script to handle logins/logouts your way
+    - Customize that second script to handle logins/logouts your way.
     - When the user logs in, the `login` object looks like this:
       ```js
       login.name // Kaylim Bojrumaj
       login.thumbprint // "4e77bccf..."
       login.expiry // 1729381451374
-      login.token // <raw data that can be crypto-verified>
       ```
-    - When the user logs out, `login` is `null`
+    - When the user logs out, `login` is `null`.
 1. **Put this button in your `<body>`:**
     ```html
     <auth-login></auth-login>
     ```
-    - This provides a nice little status/button ui for users to login or logout
+    - This provides a nice little status/button ui for users to login or logout.
+    - The login state is automatically stored in `localStorage`.

 ### 🧐 Sophisticated Installation for App Devs